bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="First thing, set counter to 0." />
 </p>

-Then I want to set this variable left position and make sure it&apos;s set to zero, left position.
-It was set to zero initially, but I just want to make sure it gets set to zero again.
+<p>Then I want to set this variable left position and make sure it&apos;s set to
+zero, left position.
+It was set to zero initially, but I just want to make sure it gets set to zero again.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 392. slider, style, left = leftposition (235) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">